rebeccamcfadden/awics_workshop/README.md

  - Clone the repo
  - Add a card by copying the html and changing the text, image, and link.
  - Commit your changes
- - Push to the repo
+ - Push to the repo!

+To test out branches:
+- Create a new branch
+- Change your image (or add a new card)
+- Make a pull request
+- Assign a reviewer
+- Merge your changes!